antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/course_evaluation/text_generation/helpers/chat.md

     # return parse_evaluation_response(evaluation_results)
 ```
 #### Purpose
 Orchestrates the evaluation of documents against multiple guidelines.
-It uses a retrieval-augmented generation (RAG) chain combining:
+It uses a RAG chain combining:

 - **Retriever**: Gathers relevant document context.
 - **PromptTemplate**: Injects context and guidelines into a custom prompt.